spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 Once issued, you will be prompted for a few parameters to complete the authentication.
 The table below displays the required parameters along with the values that will be utilized in this tutorial.
-If the parameter is specific to your environment, such as your Palette API key, enter the value according to your environment.
+If the parameter is specific to your environment and Palette account, such as your Palette API key, enter the value according to your environment.
 Access the [Deploy a PCG to VMware vSphere](../pcg/deploy-pcg/vmware.md) guide for more information about each option.

 | **Parameter**                  | **Value**                                                                                                        | **Specific** |